pnts/methodandmatter/source/writing/guides/end-of-a-cycle.html.md

 The intention of this exercise is to facilitate a macro understanding of who you understand yourself to be, in this very moment.
 Of sensing into what it is you long for and what holds you back.
 To connect with your wholeness, areas of resistance, and the possibilities that open up when you can hold both, together.

 ### Who you are
-Take a few breaths and connect with yourself in this moment.
-What are you in connection with, what felt senses are arising, and what is your capacity to be with what is here, now?
-Answer the following questions:
+Take a few breaths and settle into the present moment.
+Allow your attention to settle on your mind, body, and heart.
+Let everything else fall away&mdash;memories of the past, concerns about the future, worries of the present&mdash; let it all go.
+Notice whatever you are in connection with&mdash;thoughts, images, sensations, tension, energy, longings etc. and answer the following questions:

 - Who am I in this moment?
 Who do I understand myself to be?
 - What am I up to in the world?
-- What matters?
+- What _really_ matters?
-- What do I really believe?
+- What do I _really_ believe?
-- What do I really want?
+- What do I _really_ want?
 - How do my thoughts, practices, moods, and habits contribute to my sense of who I am?

 ### How You Resist
 As you worked through the previous exercise, did you notice any resistance to what you were thinking, feeling, and writing?
-As you begin to observe the resistance, answer the following questions:
+As you begin to observe your resistance, answer the following questions:

 - What am I resisting?
 - How do I do that?